fac30/discord-ai-bot--kieran-ollie/README.md

 Our chatbot will work in discord and provide lighthearted limericks in response to user messages by leveraging the Openai API.

 In addition the bot will provide moderation functions for the server, warning users via DM for hateful, racist, bigoted or violent behaviour.
-In addition, the user can set a hardoded set of banned words which users will also receive a DM to warn against using.
+In addition, the user can set a hardcoded set of banned words which users will also receive a DM to warn against using.
 Repeated use of these words, or other flagged content by the moderator service will result in a ban from the server.

 Users can utilise Dall-E to receive DMs containing images based upon user prompts.
 The bot will respond to messages starting with: